-The tenant is responsible for paying all the rent for the full term of the lease on which they have signed.
+The Tenancy Agreement is a Legally Binding Contract between the Tenant & the Landlord/Agent.
+The tenant is responsible for paying all the rent for the full term of the Tenancy on which they have signed.

 Where the tenant(s) consist of more than one person they will all have joint and several liability under this agreement (this means that they will each be liable for all sums due under the agreement, not just for a proportionate part).

 Should the tenant wish to end the tenancy agreement then 1 Months written notice from the tenancy start date is required providing the fixed term of the lease has come to an end or will come to an end after the given notice term.

 Tenants are responsible for the conduct of each/any member of the household or visitor to the property.
 The tenant will be liable if a visitor causes a nuisance or damage to the property.
 Tenants are responsible for the conduct of each/any member of the household or visitor to the property.
 The tenant will be liable if a visitor causes a nuisance or damage to the property.

 Bond/Security Deposit equivalent to 5 weeks rent.

 Payments to change the tenancy when requested by the tenant - There will be a fee of £50 payable by the tenant for each amendment to the tenancy agreement.
 This includes permission for a pet, name changes for adding or removing tenants and any other change requested.